syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:shuffle}

-Specifies the height of the Toolbar.
+Specifies the height of the toolbar.